whiteand/quartet/README.md

 In `quartet` there are methods for such task.
 Main method is
 - `v.fix(invalidValue) => validValue`

-This method is used for applying all fixes that was collected during the validation.
-It doesn't change invalidValue, but returns new value with applied fixes.
+This method is used for applying all fixes that were collected during the validation.
+It doesn't change `invalidValue` but returns new value with applied fixes.

 Methods `v.default(schema, defaultValue)`, `v.filter(schema)` and `v.addFix(schema, fixFunction)` are decorators of validators.
 It means that they return new validation function that works exactly as passed schema, but with side effect of collecting of fixes.